Op. 1 · Ed. I

 One note, three places — moving together.

-Every concept in Arco shows up in three views at once — the staff, a keyboard, and your cello fingerboard.
+Every concept in Arco shows up in three views at once — the staff, a keyboard, and your instrument's fingerboard.
 Move one, the others answer.

 Theory finally clicks when you can see its shape on the page, feel its place on a keyboard, and find it under a finger.
-Whether you're in your first week of orchestra or prepping for auditions, this is how cello is actually taught — patiently, from multiple angles, with your own hand.
+Whether you play violin, viola, cello, or bass, this is how orchestral strings are actually taught — patiently, from multiple angles, with your own hand.

 Now reading